- What is a Micro-Entrepreneur?

-Their popularity is generally because the formalities of business registration are easy to accomplish and the tax and accounting rules are less painful than other forms of business status.
+The popularity of this status is generally because the formalities of business registration are easy to accomplish and the tax and accounting rules are less painful than other forms of business status.

 What then is a micro-entrepreneur?
 We can distinguish a number of key characteristics.

-First, a micro-entreprise/auto-entrepreneur is not a legal business structure – it is a specific tax status that benefits from simple tax and accounting rules.
+First, a micro-entrepreneur is not a legal business structure – it is a specific tax status that benefits from simple tax and accounting rules.

 It is only available to someone who is self-employed as an Entreprise individuelle (EI).
 That is to say, someone running the business as a sole trader, not through a limited company.

-So, if someone says to you they have micro-entreprise/auto-entrepreneur status, what they mean is they are actually an Entreprise Individuelle (EI) that has chosen to be taxed as a micro-entreprise/auto-entrepreneur, rather than being taxed under the other main form of business taxation, called the regime réel.
+So, if someone says to you they have micro-entreprise status, what they mean is they are actually an Entreprise Individuelle (EI) that has chosen to be taxed as a micro-entrepreneur, rather than being taxed under the other main form of business taxation, called the regime réel.

 We examine the differences between the micro-entrepreneur tax regime and that of the regime réel in later pages.